egertaia/voice-plugin/README.md

   text: Yell
   distance: 25
 text:
-  default_color: '#fff' #Default text color when nothing is pressed; voice is inactive
+  default_color: '#fff' # Default text color when nothing is pressed; voice is inactive
-  activated_color: '#76AEC7' #Activated text color; when user is pressing voice button and is speaking
+  activated_color: '#76AEC7' # Activated text color; when user is pressing voice button and is speaking
+cycle:
+  key: 74 # Default is set to H
+  input_modifier: 4 # Default is set to Shift

 # (Optional) The RPC event which when fired should start this plugin
 # If set, this plugin won't display anything until after this event has fired once